-To test the robustness of our approach against noise, we analyze the impact of penalizing the magnitude of the derivative during reconstruction.
+\textbf{Penalizing Derivative Magnitude.} To test the robustness of our approach against noise, we analyze the impact of penalizing the magnitude of the derivative during reconstruction.
 We observed that in high-noise regimes, standard smoothing techniques often preserve high-frequency artifacts, leading to erroneous derivative estimates.
-By adding a penalty term to the derivative magnitude, \texttt{MAAT} recovers smoother, more physically plausible trajectories than baselines (see Table \ref{tab:maat_noise_structures}).
-Figure \ref{fig:reconstruction_example} shows an example of a QSP system \cite{Sharma1998} being recovered.
-Even under significant observation noise, the method avoids overfitting and accurately captures the underlying dynamics.
+By adding a penalty term to the derivative magnitude, \texttt{MAAT} recovers smoother, more physically plausible trajectories than baselines (see Table \ref{tab:maat_selected_dataset_results}).
+Additional results on correlated Gaussian and Student T noise are provided in Appendix \ref{app:extended_results}.